 Animals offer a feeling of friendship and nurturing unlike any other, and many older adults are drawn to the ones that remind them of past pets.
 Hanging out and simply petting or holding an animal has been shown to reduce blood pressure, stress, and anxiety, among a number of other benefits.
 During the advanced stages associated with the disease, a stuffed animal can also frequently provide feelings of comfort.

-For even more creative approaches to Alzheimer’s care, contact the compassionate home care team at Absolute Companion Care.
+For even more creative approaches to Alzheimer’s therapy and care, contact the compassionate home care team at Absolute Companion Care.
 Our caregivers are specially trained and knowledgeable in compassionate, professional care for dementia, and provide effective management approaches for some of the more challenging aspects of the disease, such as wandering, agitation, sundowning, and more.
 If you’re looking for Butler senior care families trust, reach out to us Absolute Companion Care at 410-357-9640 for a free in-home consultation to learn more!